 This institution's policy on attendance is based on the premise that regular and substantive communication between the teacher and the student and, also, among students themselves, has significant value in the learning process.
 Our programs are structured to maximize your interaction with your instructor and peers while maintaining autonomy over your academic schedule.
-Therefore, each student is afforded the freedom to establish his or her schedule, but within the confines of each semester.
+Therefore, each student is afforded the freedom to establish his or her schedule, within the confines of each semester and established due dates for coursework and scheduled synchronous class activities.
 Regular and substantive contact with the instructor/ teaching assistant and other enrolled students is a requirement that must be met.
 Such contact will help guide and maintain your steady progress towards the completion of assignments and courses.
 Such contact better assures we may more readily assist you in resolving any problematic aspects of your program.
 Instructors are authorized to factor the frequency and adequacy of your communications into the assignment of a grade for any given course.

-Attendance at semester boot camp is mandatory for all program students.
-Students will be issued an incomplete if the student fails to attend boot camp.
+Attendance at semester boot camp is mandatory for all students enrolled in hybrid delivery format courses.